george0st/Ff2Cql/README.md

 }
 ```
 NOTE:
- - you can use for base64 e.g. https://www.base64encode.org/
+ - you can use for base64 e.g. https://www.base64encode.org/ or https://www.base64decode.org/